shamblett/mod_dart/README.md

-Your scripts can be any valid Dart scripts with a main() function, they also *must* import dart:convert, these are the only restrictions mod-dart imposes.The methodology of how the script generates output is akin to the PHP 'ob' methods, i.e. output buffers's, whereby any script output is buffered and only written back to the client when the buffer is flushed.
+Your scripts can be any valid Dart scripts with a main() function, they also *must* import dart:convert, these are the only restrictions mod-dart imposes.The methodology of how the script generates output is akin to the PHP 'ob' methods, i.e. output buffers, whereby any script output is buffered and only written back to the client when the buffer is flushed.
 In PHP this is optional, you can write directly back to Apache at any point, in mod_dart it isn't, everything is buffered, a quick example :-
 ```